Design Note #38

 The design of high-speed sensitive tranconductance amplifiers requires experience, precision component selection, and the craftsmanship of an artist.
 The amplifier shown below is capable of detecting infra red light levels below –40dbm with a frequency response flat to 35KHz.
 Analog circuit modeling techniques, advanced on-the-bench prototyping and testing techniques, together with signal-source fixturing are critical to design success.

-The development of custom electronics technology solutions for our OEM clients is Orchid’s entire business.
+The development of custom electronics technology solutions for our OEM clients is OTEC’s entire business.
 High-performance analog amplifier systems with rapid design cycles, demanding technical requirements, and unforgiving schedules set us apart.
-Call Orchid Technologies today.
+Contact OTEC today.
 We’ll put a custom medical instrument product design in your hand tomorrow!